UZBEKISTAN: Book banning, censorship, illegal fines, reprisals

 Some years ago Ziyakhojayev bought a book entitled Islam between Two Fires, which had passed state censorship and was published by the still-operating Mavoronnahr publishing house.
 He had shared the book, which is critical of non-Islamic missionary movements, with Yunusov.
 In May police found the book on Yunusov's phone and then summoned Ziyakhojayev for questioning in July.

 Ziyakhojayev was also questioned repeatedly in August and on 12 and 16 October.
-Senior Lieutenant Dilmurod Akhmedov of Uchteppa's Anti-Terrorism Police questioned Ziyakhojayev.
+Senior Lieutenant Dilmurod Akhmedov of Uchteppa's police Struggle with Extremism and Terrorism Department questioned Ziyakhojayev.
 Akhmedov on 16 October stated that police had found the book on Yunusov's phone.

-Senior Lieutenant Akhmedov and Major Jahongir Gaziyev, the head of Uchteppa Anti-Terrorism Police refused to discuss the case with Forum 18 on 25 October.
+Senior Lieutenant Akhmedov and Major Jahongir Gaziyev, the head of Uchteppa Police Struggle with Extremism and Terrorism Department refused to discuss the case with Forum 18 on 25 October.
 Both put the phone down and did not answer subsequent calls.

-Tashkent Police and Anti-Terrorism officers (who would not give their names) on 25 October claimed that no-one called Yusupov works for them.
+Tashkent ordinary police and police Struggle with Extremism and Terrorism Department officers (who would not give their names) on 25 October claimed that no-one called Yusupov works for them.

-As this and many similar "Anti-Terrorism Police" cases illustrate, the regime's definition of "terrorism" includes people exercising their human rights (see Forum 18's Uzbekistan religious freedom survey http://forum18.org/
+As this and many similar police "Struggle with Extremism and Terrorism Department" cases illustrate, the regime's definition of "terrorism" includes people exercising their human rights (see Forum 18's Uzbekistan religious freedom survey http://forum18.org/archive.php?article_id=2314).

 Severe state censorship, harsh punishments